GameFoundry/bsf/Documentation/Manuals/User/sceneQueries.md

 Closest hit casts are nearly identical to all hit casts, with the main difference is that they return a boolean value if a hit occurred or not, and output a single **PhysicsQueryHit** object.
 Hit information returned always concerns the closest found hit.

 Checking for closest hit is cheaper than checking for them all, and is usually adequate for most applications.
 Relevant methods are:
- - @ref bs::Physics::rayCast "Physics::rayCast()"
+ - @ref bs::PhysicsScene::rayCast "PhysicsScene::rayCast()"
- - @ref bs::Physics::boxCast "Physics::boxCast()"
+ - @ref bs::PhysicsScene::boxCast "PhysicsScene::boxCast()"
- - @ref bs::Physics::sphereCast "Physics::sphereCast()"
+ - @ref bs::PhysicsScene::sphereCast "PhysicsScene::sphereCast()"
- - @ref bs::Physics::capsuleCast "Physics::capsuleCast()"
+ - @ref bs::PhysicsScene::capsuleCast "PhysicsScene::capsuleCast()"
- - @ref bs::Physics::convexCast "Physics::convexCast()"
+ - @ref bs::PhysicsScene::convexCast "PhysicsScene::convexCast()"

 They also share a common interface where as the first parameter they accept a shape with its starting position and orientation, travel direction, reference to a **PhysicsQueryHit** object to receive the results, and finally an optional maximum range.
 They return a boolean value that returns true if anything was hit.